 That big woman can make you move like a hurricane”

 Adam Sandler.
 Yes, popular in America.
 However, he’s not on my list of favorite comedians.
 I always feel as if he is reluctant to act and then makes up some insipid one-liners to satisfy everyone.
 A little smile here and there happens occasionally.
 But tears from laughing while watching a Sandler’s movie is nonexistent.
 I even think that a night of watching Sandler-movies could have a disastrous medical affect on me.
-Chronic diarrhea or an acute swoon …
+Chronic diarrhea or a fit of hysterics …